adafruit/circuitpython-org/_board/ai_thinker_esp_12k_nodemcu.md

   - Breadboard-Friendly
   - Wi-Fi
 ---
 This board is a version of the NodeMCU board with an ESP-12K (ESP32-S2) module on it.
-The board has a micro USB connection with which it can be programmed and/or powered (micro USB cable not included).
+The board has a micro USB connection with which it can be programmed and/or powered.

 Specifications:
 - Supply voltage: